Goal of this page:

 – Deane Juhan, Job's Body, 1987

 Sweigard fully described Ideokinesis in her 1974 book Human Movement Potential, which at last check sells for a healthy $550 on Amazon and at that price should probably come packaged with a complimentary copy of the hit single "To Sir With Love" by the other Lulu.
 Sweigard's work, by the way, continues to appear in the bodywork literature, particularly her development of the Constructive Rest Position as an aid toward releasing the psoas.
 Parts of her work were incorporated by Joseph Pilates and F.M.
-Alexander and are also seen in findings of researchers even today.
-Bottom line, if we remove the puffy academic language from the previous paragraph, we see two key ideas that Sweigard advanced: 1) equilibrium generates results; 2) we have to get mental garbage out of our head and simplify.
+Alexander and are still discussed by researchers today.
+Bottom line, if we remove the puffy academic language from the previous paragraph, we see two key ideas that Sweigard advanced: 1) equilibrium enables performance; 2) we need to get mental garbage out of our head and simplify.

 “Out of clutter, find simplicity.”

 “One must pass through knowledge to arrive at simplicity.”